 Developing and Organising Content

-To help you develop your website, the Online Media team have created a Developing Your Website document which provides useful information and checklists for writing content and structuring your website.
+To help you develop your website, the Web Team have created a Developing Your Website document which provides useful information and checklists for writing content and structuring your website.

 In addition to the above document, the following information provides further advice on developing and organising content: